PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     Any text in here will replace the "description" element in the OpenGraph tag.

+* <span id="auth"></span>**`Auth`**: A list of permissions to apply to this entry.
+This can be followed by a list of identities or groups, optionally prefixed with `!` to indicate that someone in that group is not allowed to see it.
+These permissions are applied from left to right.

+    For example:

+    `Auth: friends !bob@example.com`

+    means that anyone in the `friends` group, but *not* anyone who is equivalent to `bob@example.com`, can see the entry.

+    There is also a special identity, `*`, which refers to anyone who is logged in; for example:

+    `Auth: *`

+    means anyone who is logged in (regardless of permissions) can see it, and

+    `Auth: !*`

+    means it will only be shown to people who are *not* logged in.

+    These can also be combined with other permissions; for example:

+    `Auth: * !friends`

+    means it will be shown to anyone who's logged in *except* for people in the `friends` group.

 ## Entry content

 After the headers, you can have entry content; if the file has a `.htm` or `.html`